1RaY-1/check-ip/README.md

 - `.\install-windows.ps1`

 **If you are facing problems with install script, it's not a big deal, just do this:**

-1: Open CMD in this dir and type 'gcc check-ip.c -o check-ip.exe'
+1: Open CMD in this dir and type `gcc check-ip.c -o check-ip.exe`

 2: Move 'check-ip.exe' to 'C:\Windows\System32' (Manually, using GUI)

 3: Grant permission to move the program there.

 ### On Linux